-The film "Shock and Awe" is a political drama focused on the lead-up to the Iraq War and investigative journalism.
-It does not feature any identifiable LGBTQ+ characters or themes, therefore, there is no portrayal to evaluate.
+The film 'Shock and Awe' primarily focuses on political journalism and the lead-up to the Iraq War.
+It does not feature any identifiable LGBTQ+ characters or themes, thus there is no portrayal to evaluate within its narrative scope.

 The movie does not contain any action or adventure elements.